American Sentinel College of Nursing and Health Sciences: Academics

 American Sentinel College of Nursing and Health Sciences at Post University offers an online Bachelor's degree program for RN to BSN completion (nursing) in two formats: a traditional online format with 8-week classes, and a competency-based RN to BSN (SIMPath), where students can complete multiple courses at their own pace within a 16-week semester by demonstrating mastery through assessments.

-The college offers master's degree programs in nursing and healthcare management, including a Master of Science in Nursing (MSN) with specializations such as Nursing Education, Nursing Informatics, Nursing Management and Leadership, Case Management, Infection Prevention and Control, Population Health, and Adult Gerontology Primary Care Nurse Practitioner.
-It also offers a Master of Science in Healthcare Management (MSHCM) and a Master of Business Administration (MBA) in Healthcare.
+The college offers a RN to BSN/MSN and master's degree programs in nursing and healthcare management, including an MSN with specializations such as Nursing Education, Nursing Informatics, Nursing Management and Organizational Leadership, Case Management, Infection Prevention and Control, Family Nurse Practitioner, Psychiatric Mental Health Nurse Practitioner, and Adult Gerontology Primary Care Nurse Practitioner.
+It also offers a Master of Business Administration (MBA) in Healthcare, along with a Master of Science in Nursing and a Master of Business Administration in Healthcare Dual Degree.

 At the doctoral level, the college offers a Doctor of Nursing Practice (DNP) with specializations in Executive Leadership, Educational Leadership, Informatics Leadership, and Professional Leadership.
 A certificate program in Infection Prevention and Control (IPC) is also available.

 SIMPath is the college’s competency-based learning option, allowing students to move through coursework based on their knowledge and experience rather than a fixed schedule, providing flexibility for working nurses.

 American Sentinel integrates Sentinel U virtual simulations into its curriculum, allowing students to practice clinical decision-making and patient care in an interactive online environment to strengthen practical skills.

 The university's undergraduate and master's nursing programs are accredited by the Commission on Collegiate Nursing Education.
 The Doctor of Nursing Practice (DNP) program is accredited by the Accreditation Commission for Education in Nursing.